mikegoforth/k6-testing-examples/README.md

     |   script.js - Test that the K6 installation was successful.
     |
     \---tests
             browser.js - Runs a experimental browser test.
-Browser testing is currently experiemental.
-For more details see below. load.js - Test with 10 virtual users utilizing ramp up and ramp down stages @ 50 seconds. smoke.js - Test with a single VU @ 30 seconds.
+For more details see below. load.js - Test with 10 virtual users with ramp up and ramp down stages @ 50 seconds. smoke.js - Test with a single VU @ 30 seconds.
 ```